fullstack-development/blockchain-wiki-en/concepts/dex/dex-review/readme-en.md

 When creating a liquidity pool, LP tokens are minted in return, which reflect the liquidity provider's share in the pool.
 As long as Alice is the only liquidity provider, she holds 100% of the LP tokens.
 These tokens are also known as shares.
 Now, let's imagine that I want to create a similar pair after Alice.

-But here's the catch: I can't create the exact same pair; I can only add liquidity to Alice's pair.
+Here's the catch: I can't create the exact same pair; I can only add liquidity to Alice's pair.
 And I must do it at the current exchange rate.

 > For example, if I want to add 1500 2INCH, I need to provide 1 USDT.
 After that, Alice will have 91% of the LP tokens, and I will have 9%.

-_Important!_ **LP tokens** can always be exchanged back for the pool reserves.
+_Important!_ **LP tokens** can always be exchanged back to the pool reserves.

 ![](./images/uniswap-v2-add-liquidity-lp.png)